SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Added [**optional, experimental, support for websocket SSL**](Features/Feature-WebSocketSSL.md), including the ability to connect to a hostname rather than just an IP address.
 This allows multiplayer to work when serving the HTML5 client via HTTPS.
 This feature is disabled by default.
 - Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to select different maps etc. This feature is disabled by default.

-Also available is an **alternative branch with UE 4.24 using ES2 shaders (WebGL1)** - but with the above new features - for those who wish to remain on that version.

 ### Caveats / Known Issues

 There are some issues with the HTML5 plugin (some already existed, some are new in this fork):
 - Currently, Safari mouse sensitivity is dramatically different to Firefox/Chrome-based.
 This is likely due to how Safari reports mouse movementX - see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/movementX) and associated [bug](https://github.com/w3c/pointerlock/issues/42).
 - MacOS with dedicated graphics (e.g. Intel Macs with NVIDIA/AMD cards) may not automatically use dedicated graphics (reason unknown at the moment) which can result in much worse performance.
 Users with external displays plugged in will already be using dedicated graphics so should be fine.
 Other users can temporarily [disable Automatic graphics switching](https://support.apple.com/en-us/HT202043) to force use of dedicated graphics.
+- Currently, in the ES3 branch, [stationary directional lights do not properly cast modulated dynamic shadows](https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3/blob/main/TROUBLESHOOTING.md#when-running-the-game-with-the-es3-branch-you-notice-that-stationary-directional-light-is-not-casting-dynamic-shadows).
+A workaround for this for now could be to use non-modulated dynamic shadows (on your directional light set Cast Modulated Shadows to false, and also ensure you have set an appropriate Dynamic Shadow Distance).
+- Mobile MSAA is not supported and [must be disabled in your project or you will see an error when running the HTML5 client](https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3/blob/main/TROUBLESHOOTING.md#when-running-game-you-see-in-browser-console-an-error-with-assertion-failed-regarding-multisampled-textures).
 - Only Development, Testing, and Shipping packaging is supported.
 Debug/DebugGame packaging is not supported.
 - You should make sure **Project Settings -> HTML5 -> Emscripten -> Multithreading support** is set to **False**.
-HTML5 multithreading is not fully supported (it only works in Development, not Test/Shipping and may have subtle/unknown issues).
+HTML5 multithreading is not fully supported and currently only works when packaging in Development mode (Test/Shipping renders a black screen).
-- Currently, in the ES3 branch, [stationary directional lights do not properly cast modulated dynamic shadows](https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3/blob/main/TROUBLESHOOTING.md#when-running-the-game-with-the-es3-branch-you-notice-that-stationary-directional-light-is-not-casting-dynamic-shadows).
-A workaround for this for now could be to use non-modulated dynamic shadows (on your directional light set Cast Modulated Shadows to false, and also ensure you have set an appropriate Dynamic Shadow Distance).
-- Mobile MSAA is not supported and [must be disabled in your project or you will see an error when running the HTML5 client](https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3/blob/main/TROUBLESHOOTING.md#when-running-game-you-see-in-browser-console-an-error-with-assertion-failed-regarding-multisampled-textures).
 - Video playing, and likely anything related to Unreal [Media Framework](https://docs.unrealengine.com/4.27/en-US/WorkingWithMedia/IntegratingMedia/MediaFramework/) does not work.

 For all features you may wish to use, a good rule of thumb is: anything that didn't work in ES2 likely won't work in the ES3 fork, except maybe some graphical features which specifically needed ES3.
 Anything that needs compute shaders won't work as that isn't supported in WebGL1 or WebGL2.